What does AXEcepted Day look like?

 Transfer Students

-Orientation is optional but highly encouraged.
-Orientation and Transition Programs staff members, along with other campus departments, will host virtual and in-person Lumberjack Transfer Orientation sessions.
+AXEcepted Day is optional but highly encouraged.
+New Student Orientation and Family Programs staff members, along with other campus departments, will host virtual and in-person AXEcepted Days.

-We encourage departments and academic advisors to recommend our Lumberjack Transfer Orientation to your students.
-We need to engage and connect our accepted students to our campus, faculty, staff and traditions.
+We highly encourage departments and academic advisors to recommend our AXEcepted Days to your transfer students.
+We need to engage welcome, and connect our new students to our campus, faculty, staff and traditions.
 Summer melt can be avoided by engaging these students, and our team is here to help!

 What is the event's purpose?